Lubsch/nixos-config/README.md

 - Desktop Wallpaper (set to `~/pictures/wallpapers/current`)
 - Hibernation resume offset and swap size (see `flake.nix`)
 - Wifi credentials
-- Steam settings (except for proton)
+- Steam settings and games
-- Some website settings
+- Website settings

 ## Todo that's not marked

-- Nixpak
-    - Browser
-    - Steam and games
+- Make qutebrowser not create `~\.pki`
 - Nix-On-Droid
 - E-Mail
 - Calendar
 - Statusbar
 - Touch for terminal and image viewer
-- Rotate button
+    - works in foot but hyprland doesn't make cursor disappear when using touch

 ## Installation Guide